 1. With a sharp knife, make several small slits near the edges of the pork chops to keep them from curling when fried.

-2. Into a large resealable plastic bag, add the soy sauce, garlic, sugar, white wine, and five-spice powder.
+2. Into a large resealable plastic bag, add the soy sauce, garlic, sugar, rice wine, and five-spice powder.
 Place pork chops into the bag, and close the seal tightly.
 Carefully massage the marinade into pork chops, coating well.
 Refrigerate at least 1 hour, turning the bag over every so often.
 (I left mine to marinade overnight actually.)

 3. In a large skillet, heat enough vegetable oil to fill the skillet to a depth of about 1/2 inch.
 Remove pork chops from resealable bag without wiping off marinade.
 Lightly sprinkle sweet potato flour or cornstarch on both sides of the pork chops.